What are Interpersonal Skills?

 Having positive interpersonal skills increases the productivity in an organization as it effectively helps to reduce the number of conflicts.
 In informal situations, it allows communication to be easy and comfortable.
 People with good interpersonal skills can generally control the feelings that emerge in difficult situations and respond appropriately, instead of being buried by emotion.

 As an example of interpersonal skills, it is well recognized that communicating respect for other people or professionals will enable one to reduce conflict and increase participation or assistance in obtaining information or completing tasks.
 For instance, to interrupt someone who is currently preoccupied with the task of obtaining information needed immediately, it is recommended that a professional use a humble approach with language such as, "Excuse me, are you busy?
 I have an urgent matter to discuss with you if you have the time at the moment."
 This allows the receiving professional to make their own judgment regarding the importance of their current task versus entering into a discussion with their colleague.
-Here, interrupting someone with an "urgent" request will often take priority, allowing the receiver of the message to judge the request independently will likely result in higher quality interaction.
+Here, allowing the receiver of the message to judge the request independently will likely result in higher quality interaction.

 This example clearly conveys how essential it is to have good interpersonal skills in general life and essentially in the corporate/work environment.